The Human Milk Bank is running low on milk stocks.

 If you are using an older browser and cannot see the video above, it can be viewed on www.vimeo.com instead.

-The Milk Bank accepts breast milk from mothers who have surplus to their own baby's requirements.
-Mothers are provided general information about becoming a donor and what is involved.
-Additionally mothers are asked to complete a health questionnaire and have a blood test to ensure that they are free from infections known to be transmitted in breast milk.
-If the mother is eligible to donate she will be asked to sign a consent form and given further information about the process of expressing, freezing and donating milk.
-A donor starter pack will also be provided.
+The Milk Bank accepts breast milk from parents who have surplus to their own baby's requirements.
+Mothers are provided information about becoming a breast milk donor and what is involved.
+Additionally, parents are asked to complete a general health questionnaire and have a blood screening test to ensure that they are free from infections known to be transmitted in breast milk.
+If the parent meets the screening requirements to become a milk donor, they will be asked to sign the consent to donate form and given further information about the process of expressing, storing and transporting milk.
+A donor starter pack (includes single use only bottles, bag tag, and labels to label each bottle of milk) will also be provided.

 Phone: (03) 364 4344